ProgrammerDan/arionum-java/arionum-miner/DOCS.md

     `experimental`:  Bleeding edge.
 Might be faster, might have tradeoffs, no warrantees.

 **colored output**: Only supported in linux, set to true to add some color to the output of the statistic updates.
+Note, this isn't working yet.

 --------------------